SE3309/se3309-2024-classroom-assignment-4-Assignment-4-template/README.md

 The DUMP folder should contain the database .dump file required to re-create your database and ALL of it's data.

+# Set Up

+- cd client
+- npm run dev
+- go to localhost port

-Functionality: (Name, Example SQL, Pseudocode function call)
+# Functionality: (Name, Example SQL, Pseudocode function call)

 # 1. Search Flights
 - Example: